 🔍 Key Drivers of Growth

-Rural India now contributes to over 45% of total FMCG sales, according to NielsenIQ.
+Rising Rural Demand Rural India now contributes to over 45% of total FMCG sales, according to NielsenIQ.
 Improved incomes, electrification, mobile penetration, and digital literacy have empowered rural consumers to seek branded, processed, and value-added food products.

-From AI-driven quality checks to blockchain-based traceability and IoT-enabled cold chains, technology is bridging the gap between farms and forks.
+Digital Transformation From AI-driven quality checks to blockchain-based traceability and IoT-enabled cold chains, technology is bridging the gap between farms and forks.
 India now hosts over 1,000 agri-tech startups, and investments in food-tech are growing at a CAGR of over 25%.

-The Production Linked Incentive (PLI) Scheme for Food Processing has earmarked ₹10,900 crore ($1.3 billion) to incentivize the growth of globally competitive Indian food brands.
+Policy Support & Reforms The Production Linked Incentive (PLI) Scheme for Food Processing has earmarked ₹10,900 crore ($1.3 billion) to incentivize the growth of globally competitive Indian food brands.
 Additionally, the Agriculture Infrastructure Fund and PM Formalisation of Micro Food Processing Enterprises (PMFME) scheme are creating a robust support ecosystem.

-The Indian nutraceutical and health food market is expected to reach $18 billion by 2025.
+Health-Conscious Consumption The Indian nutraceutical and health food market is expected to reach $18 billion by 2025.
 With rising awareness, consumers are actively seeking protein-rich, plant-based, and organic alternatives.
 This is reshaping product development priorities for processors.

 🚧 Challenges Still Loom Large